Skip to main content Skip to search

 Become a licensed marriage and family therapist in New York State at the Ferkauf Graduate School of Psychology — a leader in psychology and counseling education for over 60 years.
 We are consistently rated among the top psychology schools in the nation and attract diverse students from across the globe.
 Here, faculty and administration are dedicated to providing quality private education and setting students up for success.
 Our graduate school has established an extensive network of field placement and internship options for our students.

 Our 60 credit MS program is designed to provide students with the theoretical and clinical principles of therapy for couples and families at a master’s level.
 Graduates of our MFT program are eligible for licensure as LMFT in New York State.
-Courses cover the foundation of marriage and family therapy, family law, counseling with children and adolescents, developmental psychology across the lifespan, group therapy, multicultural issues and more.
-Students will also be required to complete 600 hours of supervised fieldwork.
-These placements offer training and mentorship opportunities with practicing LMFTs.
+Students will also be required to complete 300 client contact hours of supervised fieldwork before graduating.
+These placements offer training and mentorship opportunities with licensed clinicians.

-As the need grows for professionals qualified to treat families and couples in diverse communities, Ferkauf is proud to pioneer one of NYC’s first master’s program producing LMFT-eligible graduate students.
+As the need grows for professionals qualified to treat families and couples in diverse environments, Ferkauf is proud to serve the Bronx community by providing high quality mental health services for a historically underserved population.

 A Multitude of Field Placement Options

-As a student in this program, you will be required to complete a minimum of 600 hours in supervised field placement before graduation.
-Ferkauf was founded as a graduate school of psychology in 1957, and as such, a highlight of this program is our network of field placement options with the unique opportunities to work with and learn from working LMFTs in the field.
+Ferkauf was founded as a graduate school of psychology in 1957, and as such, a highlight of this program is our network of field placement options with the unique opportunities to work with and learn from licensed clinicians in the field.
 Spanning across the New York metropolitan area, the placement sites include long-established community mental health centers, hospitals and agency affiliates.

 Become a licensed marriage and family therapist in New York State